 Present Perfect Progressive Tense

 Present perfect progressive tense shows an action that started in the past, has continued up to the present moment, and will be in the future.
-The present perfect continuous tense is used to show duration or the amount of time that an action has been taking place.
+The present perfect continuous tense is used to the show duration or the amount of time that an action has been taking place.

 As: They have been discussing the issue for three hours.